petitelyn/arithmos/readme.txt

 As of now, the format of studies that can be uploaded is extremeley specific.
 The file example_study in the miscellaneous folder is an example of the exact (bold) format a study must follow.
 Important qualifications include:
 *The study must be an xlsm file that comprises of two sheets *The first sheet must be the general information sheet
-	*It must outline the ALL of the visit timings found in the data *Every word in the first column (ie Study code, Visit number) must be spelled correctly *Every category that is not defined must be filled in with an NA *The section order (General information, remarks, visit timings) must be the same
+	*It must outline the ALL of the visit timings found in the data.
+Visit must be a number *Every word in the first column (ie Study code, Visit number) must be spelled correctly *Every category that is not defined must be filled in with an NA *The section order (General information, remarks, visit timings) must be the same